 Livingstone Street Clinic accepts no liability for any personal interpretation of the information provided on the website or in the newsletter, or for the use or misuse of the information contained herein.

 While Livingstone Street Clinic makes every effort to publish accurate information on this site, we don’t make any claims or representations about use of our content for any purpose.
 We specifically disclaim any liability, loss or risk, personal or otherwise, arising directly or indirectly through any use of this site, or information included in this site.

 Livingstone Street Clinic does not warrant that this site will be provided on an uninterrupted basis, or that your access to the site will be error-free, or that the site content does not contain any viruses or defects, which may damage your computer or network.
 You are strongly advised to take your own precautions concerning virus checking and the security of your computer in accessing the site.
 Furthermore, links to other sites are provided for general information and convenience only.

 Livingstone Street Clinic Social Media Policy

-Current as of April 23, 2021 Name of social media officer: Nita sand Colette
+Current as of April 23, 2021 Name of social media officers: Kay & Nita

 This policy provides guidance for members of the practice on using social media internally and externally.